freeradical13/freeradical13.github.io/index.md

 A [Hybrid Zone][] is a geographical area in which multiple species are more likely to reproduce (creating hybrids).
 [Reinforcement][] is the process of increasing reproductive barriers between species in the case that hybrids are less fit than parents.

+[Allopolyploidy][] occurs when gametes of two different diploid species overcome sexual barriers and form a haploid zygote with non-homologus chromosomes.
+This zygote may develop into a mature organism through mitosis although it cannot reproduce sexually because meiosis requires polyploidy.
+However, nondisjunctions during mitosis may create a duplicated cell which has homologous chromosomes which will allow meiosis and subsequent sexual reproduction.

 ### Proteomics

 [Proteomics][] is the study of proteins.
 The entire set of proteins expressed by a genome is called a [proteome][].